montybot/FACSHuman/README.md

 **Whithout these files plugins do not work**

 ## Additional ressources
+Teeth, eyes, eylashes and tongue are modified versions of materials assets from the http://www.makehumancommunity.org/

 Place directories in :

 for lastest version of MH :